mijp1/castep-docs/docs/tutorials/NMR/Example_1_-Ethanol.md

 H        1 Anisotropy:       8.8365 (ppm)
 H        1 Asymmetry:        0.1373
 ```
 for each atom.
-You can see here that it also gives the same information - the isotropic value for atom 1 is the same (29.45 to 2dp for both).
-You may note that the isotropic value is the average of the diagonal values in the total shielding tensor, as wall as the average of the diagonal eigenvectors.
+You can see here that it also gives the same information - the isotropic value for atom 1 is the same.
+You may note that the isotropic value is the average of the diagonal values in the total shielding tensor.

-You might wish to transfer the `ethanol.magres` file back to your desktop to visualise with [MagresView](https://www.ccpnc.ac.uk/magresview/magresview/magres_view.html?JS).
+You might wish to open the `ethanol.magres` with [MagresView](https://www.ccpnc.ac.uk/magresview/magresview/magres_view.html?JS).

 ## Analysis

 Next we identify which (hydrogen) ion corresponds to which part of the molecule - in the case of ethanol, we find out which ones correspond to CH~3~ CH~2~ and OH.
-This can be done by uploading the cell file to VESTA and clicking each atom.
+This can be done by uploading the cell file to VESTA or MagresView and clicking each atom.

 ![NMR vesta demonstration](../img/NMR_vesta_demonstration.png){width="40%"}

 Here you can see that one of the CH~3~ hydrogens is atom 3.
-If you do the same for all of them, you should find that atoms 1, 2 and 3 are the CH~3~ hydrogens, 4 and 5 are the CH~2~ hyrdogens and 6 is the OH hydrogen.
+If you do the same for all of them, you should find that atoms 1, 2 and 3 are the CH~3~ hydrogens, 4 and 5 are the CH~2~ hydrogens and 6 is the OH hydrogen.

 It is important to check if the results are converged.
 Running a convergence test plot ranging the
 ~~~
-cut_off_energy = 20
+cut_off_energy = 200 eV
 ~~~
 from 20 to 50 gives the plot

  ![Ethanol convergence plot](../img/ethanol_convergence.png){width="75%"}

-Hence a cut off energy of 50 Ry should indeed be appropriate - it's still relatively fast and should be fairly well-converged.
+Hence a cut off energy of 600 Ry should indeed be appropriate - it's still relatively fast and should be fairly well-converged.

 Next we will look at the converged isotropic hydrogen shieldings.
 We will compare them to experiment.
 The three methyl (CH~3~) protons undergo fast exchange; they "rotate" faster than the nuclear magnetic moment processes.
 The magnetic moment will therefore "see" an average chemical shielding.
 The same is true of the CH~2~ protons.